N1lzh/Discord-Guess-Member-Bot/README.md

 ## Credits
 If you're using my code I would be very pleased if you leave the `credits` variable in the [language.json](../main/language.json) as well as in the actual code.
 I know the code isn't very complicated but it's still my work you're downloading, so please respect that.
-If you're planning on mentioning my project on any social media please link the github repo and message me via an issue.
+If you're planning on mentioning my project on any social media (for example: Youtube) please link the github repo and message me via an [issue](../../issues).

 ## Disclaimer:
 I only executed the bot on my windows computer.
 I can't help you with hosting on an external server.
 Also if you're on Linux you will have to rename the `.bat` files to `.sh`.